SGSVertigo/vertigo-instructions/vertigo_blog.md

 # Vertigo is out in schools

 Time flies.
-Since thelast up-date there have been several steps forward in project Vertigo.
+Since the last up-date there have been several steps forward in project Vertigo.

 The software has been updated and now incorporates a Kalman filter in 3D